UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 1. Introduction

-The Constitution 1901 of Australia established a federal system of government.
-Under this system, powers are distributed between the Commonwealth and the six States - New South Wales, South Australia, Tasmania, Queensland, Victoria and Western Australia.
-Three Territories - the Australian Capital Territory, the Northern Territory, and Norfolk Island have self-governing arrangements.
+The Australian Constitution established a federal system of government.
+Under this system, powers are distributed between the Commonwealth and the six States: New South Wales, Victoria, South Australia, Queensland, Tasmania, and Western Australia.
+Two internal Territories—the Australian Capital Territory and the Northern Territory—have self-governing arrangements.
+The Australian Government administers the Indian Ocean Territories of Christmas Island and the Cocos (Keeling) Islands, Norfolk Island, the Jervis Bay Territory, the Ashmore and Cartier Islands and the Coral Sea Islands.

-Three arms of government are established by the Constitution—the Legislative (Commonwealth Parliament), the Executive (the Ministry) and the Judicature (Judiciary, Courts).
-Unlike the United States where no member of the legislative, executive or judicial arms may simultaneously be a member of one of the other arms, in Australia, the Executive Government is drawn from the Legislature.
+Three arms of government are established by the Constitution—the Legislative (Commonwealth Parliament), the Executive (the Ministry), and the Judicature (Judiciary, Courts).
+The Executive Government is drawn from the Legislature.

 2. Parliament of Australia